 Similarly, dogs who eat a raw diet may develop mineral deficiencies if their diet is not carefully balanced.
 For example, a lack of calcium can lead to bone problems down the road.
 And a lack of magnesium can lead to muscle cramps and other health issues.

-There are many reasons why your dog may require supplements for lack of vitamins and minerals in his diet.
+There are many reasons why you or your vet may consider dog supplements for lack of vitamins and minerals in their diet.
 These include a poor diet or a weakened digestive system.

 A dog needs trace minerals such as calcium and phosphorus to maintain healthy bones and teeth.
 If they are not getting the required amounts of these vitamins and minerals, their bones and teeth may be brittle and susceptible to fractures.
 Vitamin D is produced naturally by the sun.
 Phosphorus is important for blood coagulation and is required for muscle growth and the nervous system.